AdobeDocs/workfront.en/help/product-announcements/announcements/replace-flash-tools.md

 ### Proofing

-The Legacy *proofing viewer* has been replaced with the new *Web Proofing Viewer* and *Desktop Proofing Viewer* for most customers and has been removed for all customers in November 2020.
+The Legacy `proofing viewer` has been replaced with the new `Web Proofing Viewer` and `Desktop Proofing Viewer` for most customers and has been removed for all customers in November 2020.

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">With the 2018.2 release, the Legacy <em>proofing viewer</em> was removed as the default viewer.</p>
+With the 2018.2 release, the Legacy proofing viewer was removed as the default viewer.
 -->

-With the 2018.2 release, the Legacy *proofing viewer* was removed as the default viewer.

 For more information, see the following resources: